COMBAT-TB/combat-tb-neodb/docs/index.md

 Fostering Tuberculosis research through integrative analysis using graph database technologies.
 </p>

-[COMBAT-TB](https://combattb.org/) NeoDB is a free and open source integrated _M.tuberculosis (M.tb)_ ‘omics’ knowledge-base.
-NeoDB is based on Neo4j and enables researchers to execute complex federated queries by linking well-known, curated and widely used _M.tb_ data resources, and supplementary TB variants data from published literature.
-NeoDB was created by binding the labeled property graph model to a consensus-controlled ontology.
+Combat-TB-NeoDB is an integrated _M.tuberculosis (M.tb)_ ‘omics’ knowledge-base.
+NeoDB is based on Neo4j and enables researchers to execute complex federated queries by linking well-known, curated and widely used _M.tb_ data resources, and supplementary Tuberculosis variants data from published literature.
+Combat-TB-NeoDB was created by binding the labeled property graph model to a consensus-controlled ontology.

 ## Purpose